nypublicradio/wnyc-vue3/README.md

 ```

 The script provides ready-to-use Authorization headers and curl examples.

+**Important**: Generated tokens only work with your local development server.
+For testing remote environments (staging/production), you need to obtain a token from that specific environment since JWT secrets differ between environments.

 ### Implementation Files
 - `pages/confirm.vue` - Enhanced to generate JWT after authentication